The Kiosk Restoration Process

 After a full inspection, all joints, casting imperfections & ‘pop flaws’ are filled and sanded.
 A laborious process but necessary.
 Good preparation is the key to a perfect end result.
 The box is then blown off with compressed air.

-The kiosk is cleansed with a degreasing fluid, and ‘tacked off’ with a dust and particle absorbent ‘tack-rag,’ Three coats of a quality primer are applied by spray gun.
+The kiosk is cleansed with a degreasing fluid, and ‘tacked off’ with a special dust and particle absorbent cloth.
+Two generous coats of a quality Two Pack primer are applied by spray gun.

 The primer is allowed to fully harden.
 The kiosk is then sanded, blown off with compressed air, and cleansed with a degreasing fluid.
-The structure is ‘tacked off’ with a dust and particle absorbent ‘tack-rag’.
-Three generous coats of ‘Post Office Red’ are applied by spray gun.
+The structure is ‘tacked off’ with a dust and particle absorbent cloth.
+Three generous coats of the correct ‘Post Office Red’ in Two Pack are applied by spray gun.

 The internal roof is sprayed in gloss white for illumination purposes.

-The door undergoes similar treatment through steps 1 – 5.
+The door undergoes similar treatment through steps 1 – 5 but with a new bespoke hardwood outer frame.
 It’s hung on new brass hinges and aligned.
-The push/pull panel and outer chrome door handle are installed.
+The push/pull panel and outer stainless steel door handle are installed.

 The internal door closure mechanism is installed and tested.